alan-turing-institute/trustworthy-assurance/includes/full-report.md

 > **Chapter Overview**
 >
-> This section introduces and analyses the findings of several stakeholder engagement events, which were conducted to a) identify participant's attitudes towards digital mental healthcare, b) understand which ethical values and principles they view as significant, and c) explore how to use this information to construct trustworthy assurance cases and argument patterns for relevant ethical goals.
+> This section introduces and analyses the findings of several stakeholder engagement events, which were conducted to a) identify participants' attitudes towards digital mental healthcare, b) understand which ethical values and principles they view as significant, and c) explore how to use this information to construct trustworthy assurance cases and argument patterns for relevant ethical goals.
 >
 > First, we introduce the objectives, structure, and content of the workshops.
 >